 I've long been a fan of the Primo XL oval grill because of it's shape and split heat deflector that means you can cook both directly and indirectly at the same time - a handy feature when grilling steaks and grilled hamburgers.

-The Primo advantage has now definitely been lost as Monolith (Smart Grid System) and Kamado Joe (Divide and Conquer) both offer a split heat deflector stone but Monolith are the only brand to take this one step further by including a charcoal basket with divider in the Pro Series.
+The Primo advantage has now definitely been lost as Monolith (Smart Grid System) and Kamado Joe (Divide and Conquer) both offer a split heat deflector stone.
+Monolith however is still the only brand to take this one step further by ensuring that all models and a fibre mesh gasket and including a charcoal basket with divider in the TWO and Avantgarde.
 A lower price point versus Primo makes both Kamado Joe and Monolith better options.

 Ceramic kamado grills are fantastic at retaining heat and supremely economical on fuel.
 Add to that the ease with which you can control temperature makes these dudes the perfect home smoker.